Have you ever wondered how you can trick Google to think that you are somewhere else?

-There are hundreds of VPN providers that can help you to change your location on Google – depending on your needs, you might try the most popular ones or just try free VPNs that offer limited access to their services or some sort of a trial version.
+There are hundreds of cheap VPN providers that can help you to change your location on Google – depending on your needs, you might try the most popular ones or just try free VPNs that offer limited access to their services or some sort of a trial version.

 4. Use SERPChecker